 The SaaS business model has claimed its success a while back, SaaS revenue is expected to reach $22 billion by 2015, this is a 52% increase from 2012.
 But SaaS pricing is still a subject of hot debate across software communities from all over the world.
 Since valuing your product right on the market is essential, check out our SaaS pricing guide to understand how to master this art.

-Fortunately, we can now see plenty of SaaS companies that are already standing firmly on their feet and can show off their successful strategies behind their SaaSy success.
+Fortunately, we can now see plenty of SaaS companies that are already standing firmly on their feet and showing off a successful and flexible pricing strategy behind their SaaSy success.
 Let's look at a few brilliant examples of successful SaaS pricing display elements that sell.

 A product's value proposition is the attention grabber for a prospect.
 It's the element that attracts their attention and makes them interested enough to scroll down and check out what the company offers.
 A great example of a value proposition on the pricing page is from SalesForce.
 This company has several products on offer with different pricing plans and value props for each.
 We liked the value proposition for their Marketing Cloud product, "Turn connections into Customers for life", which is clear, short, and persuasive.